Approximate Capacity Region of the Two-User MISO Broadcast Channels with Delayed CSIT: Achievability Proof of Theorem

+Note that $s_{2,1:1}^{b,n} + s_{1,1:2}^{b,n}$ is useful for both receivers since each receiver can subtract its previously received signal to obtain what the other receiver has (up to the noise term).
+Therefore, the goal in this phase, is to provide $s_{2,1:1}^{b,n} + s_{1,1:2}^{b,n}$ to both receivers with distortion $D = 4$.

+\begin{remark} We note that the idea of creating quantized version of previously received signals has been utilized previously for asymptotic degrees of freedom analysis~\cite{kobayashi2012degrees,chen2012degrees,chen2014vector}.
+However for finite SNR regime, we need to take into account the fact that the quantization noise is neither independently distributed over time nor is it independent from the signal; and we need to overcome these challenges. \end{remark}

+The input signal to a lattice quantizer needs to be independently distributed over time (see~\cite{Zamir_Lattice_Noise,Zamir_Nested}).
+Thus, in order to quantize this signal using lattice quantizer, we need

+to be an independently distributed sequence.
+However, given message $w^b_k$, the transmit signal $\mathbf{x}_k^{b,n}$ is correlated across time and as a result, the aforementioned signals are not independent anymore.
+In order to overcome this issue, we incorporate an interleaving step according to the following mapping which is depicted in Fig.~\ref{Fig:Interleaving}.

+where $b = 1,2,\ldots,n$ and $t = 1,2,\ldots,n$.
+It is important to notice that with this interleaving, the resulting signal at different time instants of a given phase at a given block are independent from each other.
+This is due to the fact that these signals are created from independent messages.

-Note that $s_{21}^{b,n} + s_{12}^{b,n}$ is useful for both receivers since each receiver can subtract its previously received signal to obtain what the other receiver has, up to the noise term.
-Therefore, the goal is to provide $s_{21}^{b,n} + s_{12}^{b,n}$ to the receivers with a certain distortion $D$.
-Moreover, we would like the distortion to be independent of the signals.
-Note that given the previous channel realizations, the signal in (\ref{eq:S}) at each time has a Gaussian distribution but its variance varies from each time instant to the other.
-Furthermore, since the codewords are i.i.d. and due to the interleaving process, the signal in (\ref{eq:S}) is independent across time.
-Furthermore, at different time instants, $s_{21}^{b,n} + s_{12}^{b,n}$ has different variance.
-Thus, in order to be able to quantize it, we need a generalization of the rate-distortion function to ergodic setting.
+Note that given the previous channel realizations, the signal in (\ref{eq:S1}) at each time has a Gaussian distribution but its variance varies from each time instant to the other.
+Thus, in order to be able to quantize it, we need a generalization of the rate-distortion function to include non-identically distributed sources.
 Below, we discuss this issue.

-Consider an ergodic, independently distributed Gaussian source where at time instant $t$, it has zero mean and variance $\sigma^2[t]$ (drawn from some continuous distribution) with $\mathbb{E} \left[ \sigma^2 \right] < \infty$.
-The sequence of $\sigma^2$ over time is non-causally known by both encoder and decoder.
-Then, with squared-error distortion, any rate greater than or equal to
+\begin{lemma} ~Consider a independently non-identically distributed Gaussian source $\mathbf{u}$, where at time instant $t$, it has zero mean and variance $\sigma^2[t]$.
+Assume that $\sigma^2[t]$ is drawn from some i.i.d. continuous distribution with $\mathbb{E} \left[ \sigma^2 \right] < \infty$.
+The sequence of $\sigma^2[t]$ is non-causally known by both encoder and decoder.
+Then, with squared-error distortion, we can quantize the signal at any rate greater than or equal to

-is achievable at distortion $D$ (per sample), where the expectation is with respect to the distribution of $\sigma^2$.
+and achieve distortion $D$ (per sample), where the expectation is with respect to the distribution of $\sigma^2$. \end{lemma}